Query IEX Cloud Financial Data#

 Step 3: Try an Example Request#

-Apply an API Token to your API Docs session if you haven’t already.
+Apply an API Token to your API Reference session if you haven’t already.

 Click one of the Example HTTP Request URLs (the image above highlights one).
 Your browser sends the request and shows the response.